Dark Matter Freeze-In and Small-Scale Observables: Novel Mass Bounds and Viable Particle Candidates: Introduction

 In this paper, we focus on the \textit{freeze-in paradigm}, in which the hypothetical DM particle interacts so feebly with SM degrees of freedom that it never attains thermal equilibrium throughout cosmic history.
 Despite their feebleness, these interactions can still generate DM particles through occasional decays and scatterings involving constituents of the primordial thermal bath.
 Once produced, the DM particles redshift with the expansion of the universe and persist to the present day.

 As is well known, when DM interactions with the bath are renormalizable, freeze-in production is most efficient when the temperature is comparable to the mass of the heaviest particle involved in the process~\cite{McDonald:2001vt,Kusenko:2006rh,Ibarra:2008kn,Hall:2009bx}.
 This implies that the DM relic abundance can be predicted solely in terms of particle physics parameters such as masses and couplings that could, in principle, be tested in laboratory experiments, without sensitivity to the unknown details of inflationary reheating.
 This feature is described by saying that freeze-in production is ``IR-dominated''.
 This is undoubtedly a strength of the framework.
 It is also important to recognize how the feeble interactions render it extremely challenging to test experimentally.
-Promising avenues for discovery include displaced events observed at particle accelerators and colliders~\cite{Co:2015pka,Evans:2016zau,DEramo:2017ecx,Calibbi:2018fqf,Curtin:2018mvb,Belanger:2018sti,Junius:2019dci,No:2019gvl,Bae:2020dwf,Calibbi:2021fld}, as well as cosmological signatures imprinted on small-scale structure~\cite{Heeck:2017xbu,Bae:2017dpt,Boulebnane:2017fxw,Kamada:2019kpe,Ballesteros:2020adh,DEramo:2020gpr,Baumholzer:2020hvx,Egana-Ugrinovic:2021gnu,Du:2021jcj,Decant:2021mhj}.
+Promising avenues include displaced events at colliders~\cite{Co:2015pka,Evans:2016zau,DEramo:2017ecx,Calibbi:2018fqf,Curtin:2018mvb,Belanger:2018sti,Junius:2019dci,No:2019gvl,Bae:2020dwf,Calibbi:2021fld}, direct detection~\cite{Chu:2011be,Essig:2015cda,Dvorkin:2019zdi,Boddy:2024vgt,Bernal:2024ndy}, and cosmological signatures imprinted on small-scale structure~\cite{Kamada:2013sh,McDonald:2015ljz,Roland:2016gli,Heeck:2017xbu,Bae:2017dpt,Boulebnane:2017fxw,Kamada:2019kpe,Dvorkin:2020xga,Ballesteros:2020adh,DEramo:2020gpr,Baumholzer:2020hvx,Egana-Ugrinovic:2021gnu,Du:2021jcj,Decant:2021mhj,Dienes:2021cxp,Xu:2024uas}.